 The winningest coach in Oklahoma history, Bob Stoops has become synonymous with success as he firmly etched his indelible stamp upon college football.
 Stoops is the former legendary head football coach at the University of Oklahoma, a position he held from 1999 until he announced his retirement June 7, 2017.
-He now joins FOX as college football studio analyst, appearing on the network’s Big Noon college football pregame show.
+After briefly coming out of retirement in 2020 to coach the Dallas Renegades in the XFL, he now serves as a special assistant to the athletics director at OU.
+He appears on FOX's Big Noon college football pregame show as a college football studio analyst.
+Stoops was inducted into the College Football Hall of Fame in 2021.

 Prior to coaching at Oklahoma, Stoops held various coordinator and position-coach positions at Iowa, Kansas State and Florida.